 Achilles Tendinopathy Treatments

 The Achilles tendon is a difficult tendon to rest completely as it is an essential tendon for walking and daily activities.
 Fortunately, there are healing tools that can help treat your Achilles tendon and speed up the healing process so you can get back to a life without pain and risk of further injury.
-Blood Flow Stimulation Therapy (BFST®) increases the elasticity of soft tissue while reducing scar tissue at the treatment site.
-Most importantly, BFST® (vie use of the Inferno Wrap®) will promote increased blood flow to heal your Achilles tendon faster and more completely than any other home treatment methods available.
+Deep Tissue Regeneration Therapy (Blood Circulation Boost Therapy) increases the elasticity of soft tissue while reducing scar tissue at the treatment site.
+Most importantly, Blood Circulation Boost Therapy (vie use of the TShellz Wrap) will promote increased blood flow to heal your Achilles tendon faster and more completely than any other home treatment methods available.